tcbkkvik/NBL_Actors/README.md

 protects it against concurrent access, as long as all calls from other threads or actors goes through this reference.

-Although its best to extend from `ActorBase` to make clear that the methods should no be called directly from other threads , it is possible to transform a plain java object into an actor..
+Although its recommended to extend from `ActorBase`, it is possible to transform a plain java object into an actor..

 Example:
 ```java